james-stevens/powerdns-webui/container/README.md

 authentication and HTTPS access to your PowerDNS Server via this javascript webapp.

+NOTE: The container is designed to run read-only, so I'd recommend you run it like that.
+`docker run --read-only ...`

 ## Tell PowerDNS we need access

 You will need to change your PowerDNS settings so the `webserver-allow-from=` option